 This past weekend, I was the final speaker at TEDx Salem (you can see the talk here).
+It was about my recent book.
 It was a hell of an experience: part exhilaration, part terror.
 I’d like to think that I nailed the talk; the feedback from the attendees (friends and strangers alike) seemed to mirror that notion.
 I was humbled by the whole thing.

 I journaled a lot in the days before and after the event to bottle the raw emotions and share those learnings with you before the good bits dissolve into the “I can’t just put it into words” ether.